Will there be physical changes to the site prior to Land Use being granted?

 Is the proposed development at Blackmun Bay considered a High-Rise development?

 The Webster definition of high rise is a multi-storey building with an elevator.
 High rise building, sometimes referred to as ‘skyscrapers’, are defined by the 1968 Building Code as buildings that are higher than 75 feet from grade level.
 The more modern definition of ‘High Rise’ buildings are ‘building with an occupied floor located more than 75 feet (22,860 mm) above the lowest level of fire department vehicle access’.
 In current industry terms, a High Rise would be any multi-story structure between 35–100 meters tall, or a building that features 12–39 (or more) floors / storeys.
 Although the original fall 2017 application proposed a maximum building height of 15 storeys, the concept for the project has been revised in response to public input, and comments from Council members and Administration.
-The revised application being considered calls for buildings with maximum height of ten (10) storeys from grade.
-Given that West Kelowna already has buildings approved and constructed that are six (6) storeys, the addition of four more storeys would keep the proposed project within the mid-rise range of buildings, especially as it is embedded into the cliff.
+The revised application being considered calls for buildings with maximum height of nine (9) storeys from grade.
+Given that West Kelowna already has buildings approved and constructed that are six (6) storeys, the addition of three more storeys would keep the proposed project within the mid-rise range of buildings, especially as it is embedded into the cliff.

 What about the issue of Emergency evacuation access?

-Given the existing nature of Campbell Road as the main access to Casa Loma and the Blackmun Bay site, a secondary Emergency-only road for emergency use is being considered, which would allow for an evacuation of pedestrian and emergency vehicular traffic to Lakeview Heights in the event of an emergency only.
+Given the existing nature of Campbell Road as the main access to Casa Loma and the Blackmun Bay site, a secondary Emergency-only road and other options for emergency use is being considered, which would allow for an evacuation of pedestrian and emergency vehicular traffic to Lakeview Heights in the event of an emergency only.
 The plan details are currently being engineered, and no Development Permit would be issued until the details of such road have been fully resolved with the City of West Kelowna and the local communities.